<< Yesterday

 2001 The Dodgers rout the Rockies, 22–7, scoring the most runs by the team since July 10, 1943, when the wartime Brooklyn club beat the Pirates at Ebbets Field, 23-6.
 The franchise mark for tallies in a contest is 25, first accomplished on May 20, 1896, then matched in 1901 on September 23rd.

 2004 Thanks to an unusual play in the outfield, David Newhan hits a rare inside-the-park homer at Fenway.
-Inexplicably, Red Sox outfielder Manny Ramirez, from left field, cuts off the relay throw from center fielder Johnny Damon, allowing two Orioles to score in Baltimore's 10-5 victory.
+Inexplicably, Red Sox left fielder Manny Ramirez cuts off the relay throw from center fielder Johnny Damon, allowing two Orioles to score in Baltimore's 10-5 victory.

 2004 Mark Buehrle faces the minimum 27 batters as the White Sox rout the Indians, 14-0.
 The 25-year-old southpaw, throwing just ninety pitches, allows only two hits, with both runners erased due to a double play.

-2004 At Wrigley Field, a club employee discovers another piece of concrete, which fell from the park's upper deck.
-Two other chunks have also fallen recently in different sections in the 90-year-old stadium, prompting Mayor Richard Daley to say he would not hesitate to close parts, or all, of the facility to protect fans from potential harm.
+2004 At Wrigley Field, a club employee discovers another piece of concrete that fell from the park's upper deck.
+Two other chunks have also fallen recently in different sections of the 90-year-old stadium, prompting Mayor Richard Daley to say he would not hesitate to close parts of the facility to protect fans from potential harm.

 2005 Hideki Matsui plays in his 395th consecutive game to start his career, breaking Al Simmons's 1926 American League record.
 The Japanese outfielder will also surpass Ernie Banks' NL mark of 424 en route to establishing the new major league record of 518 consecutive contests.